thrive-itcr/thrive/SETUP.md

 ## Prerequisites
 * You need to have Docker running on your system, including Docker Compose.
 Docker is cross platform and can be used on Linux, Mac, and Windows.
 On Windows and Mac, we recommend Docker for Windows and Docker for Mac over the older Docker Toolbox.
+* For managing local files against the THRIVE source code in github, you should have a git client.
-* You should clone this git repository located at https://github.com/thrive-itcr/thrive.
+* You should clone [this git repository](https://github.com/thrive-itcr/thrive) for documentation files and the Docker Compose script needed to run THRIVE.

 ## Unpack demo data
 Create a directory where you would like to keep your demo data.
 This can be called any directory that you choose.
 For these examples, let's assume you have created a subdirectory called **THRIVEdata**.